 Once the teething phase is over, your dog will have a strong enough jaw to play and chew on harder toys and bundles of energy to play with everything from balls to rope pulls.

 As your dog reaches 7 years of age, however, they won’t have the same jaw strength they once did, so while it’s still important to provide chewing toys it’s best to avoid tough, harder ones.

 It’s also important to avoid toys that can be broken into pieces as they can easily be swallowed and choked on, even ingested.
 If you notice one of your dog’s toys is broken, it’s best to replace it straight away, rather than risk a gastrointestinal blockage.

 If you’ve been in any pet shop, chances are you’re a little overwhelmed by the vast number of toys that they have on offer.
-As you shop, consider the 4 different varieties and what they can provide for your pooch.
+As you shop, consider the 4 different varieties and what they can provide for your pooch…

 Everything from rubber, plush, tennis, foam and squeaker balls, you’ll never be short on ideas.
 This is a classic and easy way to ensure your pup stays active, and is a fun game to play when you head out on walks, too.
 Glow in the dark toys are a great idea if you find yourself walking them in the dark a lot!
-But be careful on size, as some dogs are prone to choke on smaller toys.
+But be careful on size, as some dogs may choke on smaller toys.

-This is a fun toy to use along with your pup.
+This is a fun toy to use with your pup.
 Often people veer away from this type of toy as it can encourage aggression, but if your pup is properly trained you should have nothing to worry about.
 The point isn’t to tear these to pieces, so it’s necessary to replace them as soon as you notice any damage or missing pieces.

 Whilst you should normally avoid letting your dog tear their toys to shred, there are some toys made exactly for that.
 Generally, they’re made from nylon or hard rubber material, which means these toys are built to last.